TopChiller can design and manufacture all types of chillers for you

 The evaporated refrigerant will then flow to the compressor which will compress it into a high-pressure gas.

-After that, the gas will flow all the way to the air-cooled condensers where blowing air will help in eliminating the heat.
+After that, the gas will flow to the air-cooled condensers where blowing air will help in eliminating the heat.

 The cooled refrigerant in form of liquid will flow back to the process to absorb more heat thus continuing the process.